tweber-ill/ill_mirror-takin2-mnsi/README.md

 - The helper tools can be found in the bin/ directory.

 See the included `Dockerfile` for more compilation info.
-This can also be used to compile it in a dockerimage with `docker build -t takin2-msni .` if you have buildproblems.
+This can also be used to compile it in a dockerimage with `docker build -t takin2-msni .` if you have build problems.

 ## References and Acknowledgements